-A member of Carpenters Local 205, Keystone+Mountain+Lakes Regional Council of Carpenters, Rick Eppard is a fourth generation, thirty-eight year UBC member from Richmond, Virginia.
+A member of Carpenters Local 205, Keystone+Mountain+Lakes Regional Council of Carpenters since 1979, Rick Eppard is a fourth-generation member from Richmond, Virginia.
 Rick spent the first fifteen years of his career in the field.
 He began as an apprentice, graduated to journeyman, eventually becoming a foreman, and finally a general foreman.
 Brother Eppard worked at most aspects of the carpentry trade including millwright and pile driving.
 He spent the next twenty-three years on staff.
 His first office was Treasurer of Carpenters Local 388 in 1985 until elected as the Financial Secretary/Business Agent in 1994.
 He was then elected as the Executive Secretary-Treasurer of the Virginia State Carpenters Regional Council in 1996-2001.
 In 2001, the Mid-Atlantic Regional Council of Carpenters was formed and he became an Assistant EST and Executive Committee member.

-Born and raised in Columbus, Ohio, Steve has been a UBC member since 1973 (currently forty-five years in UBC) and is a member of Local 2133.
-Steve has held many offices in his Local: Warden, Conductor, Vice President and several terms as President.
+Born and raised in Columbus, Ohio, Steve has been a UBC member since 1973 and is a member of Local 2133.
+Steve has held many offices in his Local including Warden, Conductor, Vice President and several terms as President.
 Prior to joining the DET full-time, Steve worked as an Organizer, Assistant to the EST of The Great Lakes Regional Council, Organizing Director of the Midwest Industrial Council and Director of Training for the Carpenters Industrial Council.
 Steve’s first twenty-three years in the union were spent working with his tools as a custom woodworker in Columbus, Ohio.

 Steve started part-time with the DET in 2002 and was hired as a full-time instructor in 2012.
 Brother Griffith has worked on all programs offered by the DET, primarily UBC Journeyman, 3rd Year Apprentice, Communication Skills, New Staff Orientation, Communication Skills for Leaders, UBC Leadership, Delegate Training and the 3-Day Evaluation programs.
 Steve has earned Instructor Certification from Langevin Learning, Myers-Briggs Certification, ATD Coaching Certification and Public Speaking.

-Steve has seven children, twelve grandchildren, and 1 great-grandchild all living in and around central Ohio.
+Steve has seven children, thirteen grandchildren, and 1 great-grandchild all living in and around central Ohio.
 Hobbies include kayaking, hiking, fishing, and assisting in raising his grandchildren.

 Tina Argenio has been with the DET since 2014.
 She began as a Program Assistant and was quickly promoted to Program Coordinator.
-Tina primarily works on the UBC Journeymen, Foreman Training, Delegate Training, UBC Staff and Mentoring programs.
-Tina is originally from Southern California and has lived in Las Vegas for twenty-one years.
+Tina manages the UBC Journeymen, Foreman Training, 212 Journeymen and Mentoring programs.
+Tina is originally from Southern California and has lived in Las Vegas since 1996.
 Prior to working with the UBC, she spent fourteen years working for the Las Vegas Valley Water District in their Education and Training Department.
 Tina enjoys spending time outside and cooking with her family.

-Brent currently resides in Nipomo, California with his wife and two children.
-He spends his time at home working on home renovation projects, playing men’s league softball, and spending quality time with his family.
+Brent recently moved from Nipomo, CA to Henderson, NV with his wife and son.
+He spends his time at home working on home renovation projects and spending quality time with his family.

 Brett Michael started as an apprentice with Raymond Interiors in 1989.
-Following his apprenticeship, he quickly moved into the position of Foreman with the company.
-Brett held this position for ten years then moved into General Foreman/Superintendent for Raymond for twelve years, During this time, Brett joined Local 1506 with the Southwest Regional Council, in San Diego, California.
+Following his apprenticeship, he quickly moved into the position of Foreman.
+Brett held this position for ten years, followed by twelve years as the General Foreman/Superintendent for Raymond.
+During this time, Brett joined Local 1506 with the Southwest Regional Council, in San Diego, California.
 Brother Michael was invited to attend Foreman meetings at the Local and saw this as a great opportunity to get more involved with the Brotherhood.
 In 2014, he became a part-time DET instructor at the ITC.
 Brett was hired as a full-time instructor with the DET in 2017.
 Brett works on various programs for the department including: UBC Journeymen: Building Leadership for a Strong Future, 3rd Year Apprentice Program, Collaborative Leadership, Foreman Training, and UBC Excellence.